ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ### Real Example from FreeBSD 14.3

-Before we move on, let’s look at how these storage duration concepts appear in production-quality FreeBSD code.
+Before we move on, let's look at how these storage duration concepts appear in production-quality FreeBSD code.
 Our example comes from the network interface subsystem, specifically from the `_if_delgroup_locked()` function in `sys/net/if.c` (lines 1474 to 1512 in FreeBSD 14.3).
 This function removes an interface from a named interface group, updates reference counts, and frees memory when the group becomes empty.

-As in our earlier, simpler examples, you’ll see **automatic** variables created and destroyed entirely within the function, **dynamic** memory being released explicitly with `free(9)`, and, elsewhere in the same file, **static** variables that persist for the module’s entire lifetime.
-By walking through this function, you’ll see lifetime and scope management in action not just in an isolated snippet, but in the complex, interconnected world of the FreeBSD kernel.
+As in our earlier, simpler examples, you'll see **automatic** variables created and destroyed entirely within the function, **dynamic** memory being released explicitly with `free(9)`, and, elsewhere in the same file, **static** variables that persist for the module's entire lifetime.
+By walking through this function, you'll see lifetime and scope management in action not just in an isolated snippet, but in the complex, interconnected world of the FreeBSD kernel.

-Note: I’ve added some extra comments to highlight what’s happening at each step.
+Note: I've added some extra comments to highlight what's happening at each step.

 ```c
 /*